It'll be two years and I still have no closure with Chris Cornell's death, though my heavy heartache has ceased over the seasons.

 The "hands" of Martin Kirsten.

-Not only are the hands photographed not likely to be of Martin Kirsten's, but those very hands I now believe ARE NOT EVEN FROM THE SAME BODY!!
+Not only do I find the hands photographed not likely to be of Martin Kirsten's, but those very hands I now believe ARE NOT EVEN FROM THE SAME BODY.

 I had a "hand expert", basically an artist who draws from still life and human anatomy, look at the photograph after I browsed through my twitter feed and read a comment stating that the hands didn't belong to the same body.
-In addition to the hand expert, I had two co-workers of mine examine the hands and they came to the same conclusion, not the hands of the same body.
+In addition to the hand expert, I had two co-workers of mine, knowing nothing about the case, examine the hands and they came to the same conclusion.
+They not the hands of the same body.
 Look REAL closely, and you'll see the fingers on the right hand are longer, a skinnier wrist, skin slightly darker and of a man's hand in comparison to the left hand, which the fingers are shorter, a wider wrist, lighter in skin tone and possibly of a woman's hand.

 SOUNDGARDEN: Tension at the last gig & my final thoughts nearing the two year anniversary of Chris's mysterious death.